VidyasagarMSC/Dockerized-OpenWhisk-NodeJS-Console/README.md

-# Node.js OpenWhisk Webui - Query Console
+# Node.js OpenWhisk Query Console DOCKER-ized to quickly run and manage

 The Webui demonstrates a simple, reusable Node.js web application based on the Express framework that interacts with OpenWhisk APIs and provides an interface to list and Invoke actions,Packages and API gateway routes.
 The app extensively uses JavaScript client library(npm package) for the OpenWhisk platform.